 According to Larry Kreisman, one-time Seattle Landmarks Preservation Board historian: "The Crystal became one of the most popular recreation spots in the city.
 The swimming pool was spanned by enormous arched steel trusses supporting a glass roof.
 Surrounding the pool were tiers of seats for as many as 1,500 spectators.
 Salt water for the pool was piped from Elliott Bay and heated, filtered and chlorinated.
 The principal exterior change has been replacement of the entrance pavilion.
 Modifications have been made to the interior for an assembly space but the building still has the pool's tile edging and its bleachers.
 A developer plans to demolish the building and build a condominium tower.
 The church ownership places the building outside city Landmarks Board jurisdiction....
 This is a unique building type; there is no other in Seattle.
 It is a part of the collective memory of the city, how it functioned, how we lived, how we worked and how we recreated."

 The old Crystal Pool building was completely remodeled in 2005 into mix-use condominiums, maintaining parts of its old eastern and northern facades (shown in the photo above), and is currently known as the "Cristalla."
+A plaque on the northern facade mentions the building's history, but seems to imply, incorrectly, that it was used as a boxing venue only after it had stopped being used for public swimming.

 A chapter in the 2011 book A Dream, A Buck, An Era is devoted to this old-time boxing venue.